Mobiprox: Supporting Dynamic Approximate Computing on Mobiles: Evaluation

 \subsection{Popular CNN benchmarks}

-To answer \emph{RQ2} we obtain approximation configuration sets for NNs trained on CIFAR-10 and UCI-HAR data sets through Mobiprox tuner\footnote{For clarity we limit the number of configurations and direct the tuner to not consider configs. that lead to QoS loss below a given threshold.} and plot the profiling results in Figures~\ref{fig:energy-cifar} and~\ref{fig:energy-uci} respectively.
-Note that the reported energy consumption reduction is \textit{system-level}, i.e. the idle consumption was not subtracted.
-We can observe a key difference between approximation configurations of different NN architectures -- larger networks, such as VGG and AlexNet, are more amenable to approximation, and Mobiprox brings higher energy savings with these networks.
-This may indicate that certain models that are prohibitively expensive for mobile DL could, with the help of Mobiprox, be made mobile-ready even without any retraining necessary.
+To answer \emph{RQ2}, we obtain approximation configuration sets for NNs trained on CIFAR-10 and UCI-HAR datasets using the Mobiprox tuner\footnote{For clarity, we limit the number of configurations and instruct the tuner not to consider configurations that result in QoS loss below a given threshold.} and present the profiling results in Figures~\ref{fig:energy-cifar} and~\ref{fig:energy-uci}.
+The reported energy consumption reduction is \textit{system-level}, i.e., idle consumption has not been subtracted.
+We can observe a key difference between the approximation configurations of different NN architectures -- larger networks, such as VGG and AlexNet, are more amenable to approximation, and Mobiprox yields higher energy savings for these networks.
+This may suggest that certain models that are prohibitively expensive for mobile DL can be made mobile-ready using Mobiprox even without retraining.

 It is interesting to juxtapose the measured energy savings with the speedup expected at the tuning time.
-In Figure~\ref{fig:combined-pareto} in Section~\ref{sec:mobiprox:charting} we show that the server-based profiling indicates that our approximations can lead to more than $2.5\times$ speedup of inference on the MobileNet architecture trained on the UCI-HAR dataset.
-The actual energy consumption reduction is much lower and is in line with the speedup measurements presented in Figure~\ref{fig:combined-pareto-android}.
-We believe that unlocking the full potential of approximation on the mobile platform requires careful consideration of the mobile processing hardware.
-The overheads and the inefficiency of thread scheduling in the ARM Cortex-A17 computing architecture on which the experiments were performed could be a likely culprit~\cite{wang2021asymo}.
+In Figure~\ref{fig:combined-pareto} in Section~\ref{sec:mobiprox:charting}, we show that server-based profiling indicates that our approximations can lead to more than $ 2.5 \times$ speedup of inference on the MobileNet architecture trained on the UCI-HAR dataset.
+The actual reduction in energy consumption is much smaller and is consistent with the speedup measurements presented in Figure~\ref{fig:combined-pareto-android}.
+We believe that realising the full potential of the approximation on the mobile platform requires careful consideration of the mobile processing hardware.
+The overheads and thread scheduling inefficiencies in the ARM Cortex-A17 computing architecture on which the experiments were performed may be a likely culprit~\cite{wang2021asymo}.

-In Figure~\ref{fig:energy-eff-uci} we analyse how speedups translate to energy consumption reduction.
-We show that energy consumption is reduced by a larger factor compared to computation time reduction.
-This result is surprising and indicates that it is not only the inference time that is reduced, but the power consumption as well.
-We suspect that either the automatic voltage-frequency scaling or thread scheduling (i.e. approximated NNs keeping fewer threads active) could be the cause.